 | Cybex Libelle | 52cm | 6.0kg | ✅ Yes | Best lightweight |

-My daughter uses the Stokke YOYO³ on buses regularly and wouldn’t hesitate to recommend it.
-At just 44cm wide it slips past the driver’s cab choke point without difficulty.
-Highly manoeuvrable, easy to navigate in tight spaces, and quick to fold when needed.
-At 6.2kg it’s light enough to lift without strain.
+At just 44cm wide the YOYO³ slips past the driver’s cab choke point without difficulty.
+Highly manoeuvrable, quick to fold, and at 6.2kg light enough to lift without strain.
+The top recommendation for regular bus users.

 Check the current price of the Stokke YOYO³ on Amazon →